-Our nearly 40 clinics offering immigration exams are open seven days a week.
+All of our clinics that offer immigration exams are open seven days a week.
 We accept walk-ins for first exams with appointments available.

 We know the impact of incomplete or rejected paperwork.
 We offer comprehensive training to our civil surgeons and employees to make sure they know the ins and outs of the process and adhere to USCIS guidelines.

 Physicians Immediate Care has been serving patients like you for over 30 years.
 We have helped thousands of people get their immigration exams done so they can focus on building the life they want.